Remove Wax from Clothing: Considerations for Fabric Types

 Step 4 - Take Care of the Stains

 Now that you have gotten the actual wax off of your clothing, you can take care of any stains by using rubbing alcohol.
-You will want to pour a bit of alcohol onto the spot where the wax stain is present.
+Pour a bit of alcohol onto the spot where the wax stain is present.
 Take a white cloth, and dab out any stains that were left behind from the wax.

-The above steps were great ones to follow if your clothing was made up of anything but silk.
+The above steps are great ones to follow if your clothing is made up of anything but silk.
 Unfortunately, silk is just a tad bit harder to remove wax from.
 However, it can be done.
 Follow the steps below to remove wax from your silk clothing.

 Removing Wax From Silk